Data Structures - List ADT

 Circular Linked List

-It is defined as series of nodes in which each node can carry a data and address information.
-In this circular linked list, the last node's next pointer does not have null value instead it has the address which point to the first node.
+Circular Linked List is defined as series of nodes in which each node can carry a data and address information.
+In this circular linked list, the last node's next pointer does not have null value.
+Instead, it has the address which point to the first node.